 The big question now is, are you ready to invest $5k to create an app that can take you to the pages of the Forbes magazine?
 We think it’s worth trying.

 You might think you are too cool and too smart, to spend time on building a Minimum Viable Product, if the app won’t fire up without “that awesome animation” or “super necessary button that changes the color of the app.”
-But check this out, all successful products that are now super famous started by first building Minimum Viable Product.
-Instagram was a simple photo sharing app with filters and an unattractive design.
+But check this out, all successful products that are now super famous started by first building MVP app Instagram was a simple photo sharing app with filters and an unattractive design.
 Facebook didn’t have a timeline.
-All Uber did at first was connect iPhone owners with drivers.
+All Uber did at first, he connected iPhone owners with drivers.
 As you see, they didn’t rush into stuffing the apps with lovely animations and tons of buttons.
 Only.
 Core.
 Features.

 Features that we’re now all using as part of our everyday life, such as:

 - Live-tracking of drivers